grisselfaura/Milestone-Second-Project-Interactive-Frontend-Development/README.md

 -If you try to click on the embeded facebook link it will start displaying and can be paused from the same screen.
 -All navigations link work and will redirect you to the desire tab.
 -If you try to do a quick sign up for news from the quick CALL TO ACTION FORM, it will redirect you to the Sign up Tab and will prefill you email to the new form.
-*Country is by default showing Afghanistan as the country form is being shown in alfabetical display.
+*Country was by default showing Afghanistan as the country form is being shown in alfabetical display.
+(Fixed to show a choose value instead)

 2. DASHBOARD TAB
 -The infographics is interactive.
 The user can search for any given country from the database.